Rubus magurensis

-Rubus magurensis Wolanin, M. Nobis & Oklej. is a perennial, prickly, deciduous subshrub, a species of blackberry in the genus Rubus (family Rosaceae), native to Poland.
-It is not the same species as Rubus magurensis Nyár. which is native to Romania.
+Rubus magurensis Wolanin, M.Nobis & Oklej. is a perennial, prickly, deciduous subshrub, a species of blackberry in the genus Rubus (family Rosaceae), native to Poland.
+The species name is illegitimate.
+The species is not the same as the earlier described Rubus magurensis Nyár. which is native to Romania.

 Its native range is limited mainly to the regions of southeastern Poland, within the Northern Carpathians, including the Central Beskids and the Strzyżowskie Foothills.
 The altitudinal range is approximately 320 to 600 metres above sea level, where it grows in mesophilic beech forests, forest edges and forest roads, and clearings.

 Description

 The stems are low arched, up to 1 m high, angular, usually with slightly furrowed sides, violet-red on the side facing the sun, bare or sometimes with simple hairs, with quite numerous almost sessile glands and rare stem glands and spines with glands at the ends.

 The fruit is black and shiny, on average 15–21 mm long and 13–18 mm wide; flowering begins in June–July; fruiting begins in August–September.
 The anthers are naked, yellowish-white, with white stamen filaments.
 The sepals are long, pointed, densely hairy and glandular.
 The peduncles usually have a few short spines at the base and a pubescent margin, and become reflexed after the flowering period.

 The petioles have a complex body structure, usually longer basal leaflets, weakly grooved, with simple hairs scattered across, almost sessile glands, stalked glands and teeth with glands at the ends and with curved, drooping spines.